 Performs a type cast from real number to integer number, which means

-it converts the passed ??real-number??
+it converts the passed ??real-number?? to an integer number

 and returns the latter as result value.